newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-site-requirements.md

 ### Local Level Site Requirements

-* \*\*Certificate of Occupancy/Approval:
+* **Certificate of Occupancy/Approval:** If you've completed site renovations, it's time to obtain a \`Certificate of Occupancy or Approval|certificate-occupancy\` from your local Building/Construction Department.
-* Fire Prevention Permits:\*\* Talk to your Fire Department to make sure your space meets requirements, like working sprinklers, extinguishers, and signage
+* **Fire Prevention Permits:** Talk to your Fire Department to make sure your space meets requirements, like working sprinklers, extinguishers, and signage
 * **Signage:** Speak to your local Zoning Office and Building/Construction Department to make sure the signage you're proposing is permitted
 * **Construction Permits:** Check with your local government's Building/Construction Department for any permit requirements prior to starting renovations.
 Find out the requirements for a construction permit at your site